ivanps/AGEB_Nanostore/README.md

 cd AGEB_Nanostore
 ```
 2. Copy the Shapefile from INEGI in the folder AGEBs.
 3. Copy a file CSV con the ID of nanostores and their GPS location.
+The file should have the GPS location in the columns Latitud y Longitud.
 File 'Nanostores_location.csv'.
 4. Run the code in AGEB_Locator.ipynb.
 5. The nanostore location output is save in the file 'AGEB_Nanostores.csv'.